Architects: Mark Horton - Architecture

-Photographer: Ethan Kaplan Photography, Jeremy Wong, Mark Horton / Architecture
+- Photographs: Ethan Kaplan Photography and Mark Horton / Architecture, Jeremy Wong and Mark Horton / Architecture

 The client’s original objectives were purely to construct and operate a facility that could accommodate their business plan.
 The architect’s objectives were to create a space that would act as a branding device in a visual manner, thus elevating what could otherwise have been a base commercial experience to a level matching the sophisticated site and clientele.
 Through the use of relatively inexpensive construction materials and methods, the final product is a distinctive environment that registers as a lasting visual impression on visiting customers.